watir/watirbook/main/headless.md

 I> You will need internet access if you want to follow examples in this chapter.
 All examples in this chapter are tried on Ubuntu Linux 13.10, Firefox 27.0.1, Ruby 2.1.1p76 and selenium-webdriver 2.40.0 but everything should work on all supported platforms.

+W> Xvfb works only on Linux.
+It does not work on Windows or Mac OS.

 If you do not have Firefox, Ruby or Selenium installed, see *Installation* chapter.

 Without getting into a lot of technical detail, [Xvfb](https://en.wikipedia.org/wiki/Xvfb) (X virtual framebuffer) is a piece of software that makes is possible to run browsers (and other applications) in a headless mode.
 It works only on Linux.